drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

   - WEEK 1 - 4 : `Data Gathering and Cleaning`

-  > - Gather product data through web scraping process and store the data in MongoDB.
+  > - Gather product data and store the data in MongoDB.
   > - Clean the data to remove any inconsistencies or anomalies.

-- WEEK 5 - 6 : `Dashboard Analysis and Modeling`
+- WEEK 5 - 6 : `Data Analysis and Modeling`

-  > - Analysis
+  > - Perform data Analysis
   > - Modeling

-- WEEK 7 - 10 : ` Data Design and Development`
+- WEEK 7 - 10 : ` Dashboard Design and Development`

   > Design.

-- WEEK 11 : `Integration with E-Commerce Platform`

-  > Integration with E-Commerce Platform

 - WEEK 12 - 14 : `Testing and Debugging`